Luiz-Adorno/AirtableSchedule/README.md

 **~4 hours total**

 You can verify the approximate timeline of work progression by checking the **commit timestamps** in the Git history,
-which reflect each completed stage (Etapas 1–5).
+which reflect each completed stage.

 ---